I still remember when I was in middle school, my teacher said, 'I went to Sazae-do on my day off. It was an interesting building.'

 Ota City, Gunma Prefecture |

-The largest in Japan with three internal layers.
-Also one of Japan's three major Sazae-dōs. |
+With three internal layers, it is the largest in Japan.
+This is also one of Japan's three major Sazae-dōs. |

 |

-Chōzen-ji Sanseidō |
+Chōzen-ji Sanseido |

 Toride City, Ibaraki Prefecture |

-Three stories inside.
+Three-story interior.
 There is a mechanism that collects offerings on the first floor. |

 |